nahcnuj/nahcnuj/README.md

 - Over 4 years of experience in developing web services built on LAMP stack.
 - Redesigned an on-premises web service for AWS deployment, focusing on the transition from a traditional infrastructure to a cloud environment.
-- Improved performance by identifying and resolving web service bottlenecks through profiling
+- Improved performance by identifying and resolving web service bottlenecks through profiling.
 - Actively communicated with other departments to refine requirements for some web services overhaul.

 ### Skills